South Jersey man accused of starting a 15,300-acre wildfire is released with an ankle monitor

 Joseph Kling, of Waretown, N.J., who was charged with aggravated arson and related crimes in connection with the 15,300-acre blaze, will remain at the Ocean County correctional facility until the ankle monitor is installed and then be released on house arrest, Superior Court Judge Pamela Snyder said.

 Authorities say Kling deliberately started the fire by soaking wooden pallets in gasoline and setting them aflame to start a bonfire that he left unattended.
-The fire, which began April 21, quickly spread from the Greenwood Forest Wildlife Management Area to the wilderness of the Pinelands.
+The fire, which began April 21, quickly spread from the Forked River Mountains Wilderness Area to the wilderness of the Pinelands.

-As the blaze expanded, the state shut down part of the Garden State Parkway, declared a state of emergency, and ordered 5,000 people in Lacey Township to evacuate.
+As the blaze expanded, the state closed part of the Garden State Parkway, declared a state of emergency, and ordered 5,000 people in Lacey Township to evacuate.

 No one was injured in the fire, but several buildings and vehicles were destroyed, and wafting smoke triggered air-quality warnings at the Jersey Shore, in Atlantic City, and as far away as New York City.